FuelsEurope

 17 Oct 2022

-Their ask — FuelsEurope demands new hazard classes be discussed at UN-GHS level before EU implementation to avoid diverging from global standards.
+Message — FuelsEurope demands new hazard classes be discussed at UN-GHS level before EU implementation to avoid diverging from global standards.
 They request longer transitional periods of 36 months for substances and 48 months for mixtures, citing insufficient guidance and experience with new classifications.12

-How it helps them — This would preserve their global competitiveness and reduce compliance burdens from divergent standards.3
+Why — This would preserve their global competitiveness and reduce compliance burdens from divergent standards.3

-Who loses — Environmental and health advocates lose faster protection against persistent and toxic chemicals.4
+Impact — Environmental and health advocates lose faster protection against persistent and toxic chemicals.4

-Meeting with Peter Liese (Member of the European Parliament, Rapporteur) and
+Meeting with Peter Liese (Member of the European Parliament, Rapporteur) and European Environmental Bureau and

 14 Oct 2022 · ETS

-Meeting with Michal Wiezik (Member of the European Parliament, Shadow rapporteur) and
+Meeting with Michal Wiezik (Member of the European Parliament, Shadow rapporteur) and BUSINESSEUROPE and

 11 Oct 2022 · Industrial Emissions Directive